-- University degree or 2 – 3 year College diploma from an accredited institution (Allied Professional Preferred)
+- University Degree or 2 - 3 year College Diploma from an accredited institution in a related field

 - Candidates who are proficient in both official languages of Canada will be considered an asset